 ℹ️ Dynamic Logging

-Dynamic logging provide an easy way to inspect state of transaction during execution with simulation.
-It allow developer to add logs like
+Dynamic logging provides an easy way to inspect the state of transactions during execution with simulation.
+It allows developers to add logs like

 console.log("%d", localVar);